awesome-workshop/docker-cms/_episodes/03-cvmfs_containers.md

 Those templates define jobs called `.build_kaniko` and `.tag_skopeo`, which are then used to define the jobs that are actually run, i.e.
-`build_image` and `tag_image` (those two jobs `extend`, i.e. include the ones defined in the templates).
+`build_image` and `tag_image` (those two jobs `extend`, i.e. include, the ones defined in the templates).

-The `build_image` job defines the variable `DOCKER_FILE_NAME`, identifying the name of the Dockerfile, and `REGISTRY_IMAGE_PATH`, declaring the registry where the image will be published.
-The `REGISTRY_IMAGE_PATH` variable itself points to a value that is formed using other variable that GitLab pre-defines for every CI job, (along with many others, see [here](https://docs.gitlab.com/ci/variables/predefined_variables/)).
+The `build_image` job defines the variable `DOCKER_FILE_NAME`, identifying the path of the Dockerfile, and `REGISTRY_IMAGE_PATH`, declaring the registry where the image will be published.
+The `REGISTRY_IMAGE_PATH` variable itself points to a value that is formed using other variable, that GitLab pre-defines for every CI job, (along with many others, see [here](https://docs.gitlab.com/ci/variables/predefined_variables/)).
 The `CI_REGISTRY_IMAGE` variable points to the container registry associated with the repository.
 In case of the CERN GitLab installation, this usually corresponds to